DonFranklie/Random-codes/ReadMe.md

 ## Overview
 Today I made a bulb which switches On and Off when the correct button is clicked.
+I incorporated some JavaScript method.

 ## Screenshots
 ![Screenshot 1](CSS/images/screenshot-1.jpg)